ngrx/platform/projects/ngrx.io/content/marketing/contributing.md

 # Contributing

 NgRx is a community-maintained project that thrives due to the contributions of fellow developers.
 Whether it be documentation, issues, features, or tests, all contributions help this project in a meaningful way.
 This page serves as a "Getting Started Guide" on how to contribute to NgRx in different areas.
-If you also want to donate or sponsor this project, visit our [Open Collective](https://opencollective.com/ngrx) page.
+If you also want to donate or sponsor this project, visit our [GitHub Sponsors](https://github.com/sponsors/ngrx) page.

 ## Prerequisites